Custom Search

 Life Expectancy: 30-70 years

-Life Expectancy: 25-40 years depending on the type of Conures
+Life Expectancy: 25-40 years depending on the type of conure

-Sexing: Hard to tell by appearance, however in the Blue Crown Conure, the male the feathers cere are slightly longer. (cere is the colored area above the bird's beak where its nostrils are) Also the males have larger white eye patches.
+Sexing: Hard to tell by appearance, however in the male Blue Crown Conure, the feathers cere are slightly longer.
+(The cere is the colored area above the bird's beak where its nostrils are.)
+Also, the males have larger white eye patches.

-Eclectus Parrot Special Traits: Quiet compared to other birds, but will match the noise level around them, will scream if the noise around them is too loud.
+Special Traits: Quiet compared to other birds, but will match the noise level around them; will scream if the noise around them is too loud.
 Can be trained to talk.
 Does a good job of imitating humans.
-Hand raised Eclectus will have much better temperaments.
+Hand-raised Eclectus will have much better temperaments.
 Love food, younger birds may get upset if you put off their meal for too long.

 Life Expectancy: 30-50 years

-Grey Cheek Parakeet Special Traits: When one spends a lot of time with this bird they can be taught to do tricks, are great mimickers, sweet, curious, social, fearless, extremely intelligent, energetic, and very playful.
-Not very loud compared to some other birds, but can become loud if they want to get your attention or if they become over excited.
+Special Traits: When one spends a lot of time with this bird they can be taught to do tricks, are great mimickers, sweet, curious, social, fearless, extremely intelligent, energetic, and very playful.
+Not very loud compared to some other birds, but can become loud if they want to get your attention or if they become over-excited.

 Life Expectancy: 8-15 years